The Ultimate Guide to Parental Controls| 10 min read time

-Circle’s parental controls keep things simple.
+Circle’s parental control app and in-home device keeps things simple.
 The first step is to download the app, and the second step is to set up the Circle Home Plus device on your Wi-Fi router.

 Circle will detect all your family’s Internet-connected devices.
 Once you install the Circle App on each mobile device, you can manage them away from home as well.

 The real question is, what’s stopping you?
-Setting up parental controls may sound intimidating at first, but it’s a simple process, and the end result is peace of mind.
+Setting up parental controls may sound intimidating at first, but it’s a simple process compared to parental control settings on multiple devices, routers, and apps, and the end result is peace of mind.
 Every parent deserves a little bit more of that, right?

 Circle is very easy to set up and use.
 Customization features by age are great.
 And, I love that I can pause screen time whenever and wherever I want.